West Memphis Three: Jessie Misskelley

 Jessie Misskelley Jr. (born July 10, 1975) was arrested in connection to the murders of May 5, 1993.
-After a reported 12 hours of interrogation by police, Misskelley, who has an IQ of 72, confessed to the murders, and implicated Baldwin and Echols.
+After a reported 12 hours of interrogation by police, Misskelley, who was assessed to have an IQ of 72, confessed to the murders, and implicated Baldwin and Echols.
 However, the confession was at odds with facts known by police, such as the time of the murders.
 Under the Bruton rule, his confession could not be admitted against his co-defendants and thus he was tried separately.
 Misskelley was convicted by a jury of one count of first-degree murder and two counts of second-degree murder.
 The court sentenced him to life plus 40 years in prison.
 His conviction was appealed and affirmed by the Arkansas Supreme Court.

 On August 19, 2011, Misskelley, along with Baldwin and Echols, entered an Alford plea.
 Judge David Laser then sentenced them to 18 years and 78 days, the amount of time they had served, and also levied a suspended sentence of 10 years.
 All three were released from prison that same day.
 Since his release, Misskelley has become engaged to his high school girlfriend and enrolled in a community college to train as an auto mechanic.